daniellionel01/choire/README.md

 - Check for outdated dependencies
 - Check for different version of the same dependency across different gleam apps

-Importantly, this package does not modify anything for you.
+Importantly, this package does not perform any modifications or updates for you.
 This design is intentional as to not mess up your project in any way.

 ## Usage